Cornices/cornice/docs/source/tutorial.rst

 - users can send messages
 - users can retrieve the latest messages
 - messages have three fields: sender, content, color (red or black)
-- all operations are done with authentication
+- adding a message is done through authentication

 Limitations:

 - there's a single channel for all messages.
 - if a user with the same name is already registered, he cannot register.
+- all messages and users are kept in memory.

 Design
 ------

 The application provides two services:

-- **users**: where you can list all users or register a new one
+- **users**, at **/users**: where you can list all users or register a new one
-- **messages**: where you can read the messages or add new ones
+- **messages**, at **/**: where you can read the messages or add new ones

-On the server, the data is kept in a SQLite Database.
+On the server, the data is kept in memory.

-We'll provide a single CLI client in Python
+We'll provide a single CLI client in Python, using Curses.

 Setting up the development environment